 As a result of COVID-19, there is a higher degree of uncertainty in determining reasonable and supportable forward-looking information used in assessing significant increase in credit risk and measuring expected credit losses.
 The impact of the pandemic on the long-term outlook remains fluid and uncertain, and forward looking information has been updated to the best of the Credit Union's knowledge based on external economic data.
-The Credit Union introduced relief programs during the year that allowed borrowers to temporarily defer payments on their loans.
-Under these retail and non-retail programs and notwithstanding any other changes in credit risk, opting into a payment deferral program does not in and of itself trigger a significant increase in credit risk since initial recognition and does not result in additional days past due.

 The current environment is subject to rapid change and to the extent that certain effects of COVID-19 are not fully incorporated into the model calculations, increased temporary quantitative and qualitative adjustments have been considered and applied where necessary.
-This includes borrower credit scores, industry and geography specific COVID-19 impacts, payment support initiatives introduced by the Credit Union the governments, and the persistence of the economic shutdown, the effects of which are not yet fully reflected in the quantitative models.
+This includes borrower credit scores, industry and geography specific COVID-19 impacts, payment support initiatives introduced by the Credit Union, the governments, and the persistence of the economic shutdown, the effects of which are not yet fully reflected in the quantitative models.
 The Credit Union has performed certain additional qualitative portfolio and loan level assessment if significant changes in credit risk were identified.